 - If it is evening, watch the symptoms and seek care in the morning.

 - If the symptoms get worse, seek care sooner.

 Make an Appointment

 Based on your answers, the problem may not improve without medical care.

 - Make an appointment to see your doctor in the next 1 to 2 weeks.

 - If appropriate, try home treatment while you are waiting for the appointment.

 - If symptoms get worse or you have any concerns, call your doctor.
 You may need care sooner.

-- Rest.
-Rest and protect an injured or sore groin area for 1 to 2 weeks.
+- Rest and protect an injured or sore groin area for 1 to 2 weeks.
 Stop, change, or take a break from any activity that may be causing your pain or soreness.
-Do not do intense activities while you still have pain.
+Don't do intense activities while you still have pain.
 A pulled muscle (strain) in the groin can take several weeks to heal.

 It may take 4 to 6 weeks or longer for a minor groin injury to heal.
 Stretching and strengthening exercises will help you gradually return to your normal activities.